felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/sending-orders.md

 When a new order is created on HubRise, the Just Eat Takeaway order ID is stored in the `collection_code` field.
 This is the order reference ID that the customer sees on the platform.

-### Supported Order Statuses

-Just Eat Takeaway Bridge creates new orders with status `new`.

-The following status updates automatically trigger a request from Just Eat Takeaway Bridge to the platform:

-- `in_preparation`: The order is being prepared in the kitchen.
-- `in_delivery`: The order is out for delivery.
-- `completed`: The order has been collected or delivered.
-- `rejected`, `cancelled`, `delivery_failed`: There was a problem with the order.
-The request body contains information about the error.

-Other HubRise status updates are not supported and do not trigger any request to Just Eat Takeaway.

 ### Items